camilacremoneze/vim-setup/README.md

 # vim-setup
-This project sets vim configs into Vagrant environment to Elixir/Haskell projects
+This project sets vim configs into Vagrant environment to Elixir projects

 **Pre install**
  - Requirements: make sure vagrant is installed into local host)